 Are there any risks of complications from Zika virus?

 Yes.
 Some countries have reported a significant increase in the number of newborns with microcephaly (abnormally small head), and a number of countries have reported an increase in the number of cases of Guillain-Barré Syndrome (GBS), a neurological disorder.
 According to the Public Health Agency of Canada, experts agree that Zika virus infection causes microcephaly and GBS.

 Where is Zika virus found?

 Zika virus is transmitted by Aedes mosquitoes, which are found in South America, Central America, Mexico, Central, East, and West Africa, South and Southeast Asia, the Caribbean, and the Ocean Pacific Islands.
 The virus was originally found only in Africa and Asia and was first reported in the Western Hemisphere in 2015.

 There have been no reported cases of locally acquired Zika virus in Canada.
 The type of mosquito that is known to spread the virus to humans is not found in Canada.
 The only cases of Zika virus reported in Canada have been travel related.
-For more detailed information about which countries are affected, visit Government of Canada - Zika virus: Zika-affected countries or areas.
+For more detailed information about which countries are affected, visit Government of Canada - Zika virus: Latest travel health advice.

 Who is at risk of getting Zika virus?

 The following people could be at risk of getting Zika virus: